sgoedecke/gatsby-blog/content/blog/blockchain-for-beginners/index.md

 ---
 title: Blockchain for beginners
-description: "A brief explanation of how blockchains work for developers"
+description: A brief explanation of how blockchains work for developers
 order: 5
+date: '2020-07-29'
 ---

 # Introduction